MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/Add-Content.md

 only**, or specify an object that contains content, such as the **DateTime** object that `Get-Date` generates.

-You cannot specify the contents of a file by typing its path, because the path is just a string.
+You can't specify the contents of a file by typing its path, because the path is just a string.
 You can use a `Get-Content` command to get the content and pass it to the **Value** parameter.

 ```yaml